MariaCarmen12/TaskDashboard/README.md

     ```bash
     npm install

-3. **Run the Application**
+3. **Run Tests**
     ```bash
+    npm test

+4. **Run the Application**
+    ```bash
     npm start

-4. **Run Tests**
-    ```bash
-    npm test

 ## Project Structure
 - src/: Contains the main source code.
-- components/: React components for the dashboard.
+- components/: React components for the dashboard, including UI elements like forms, buttons, modals, and task lists.
+- Styles/: Component styles configurations, often using styled-components or CSS modules for styling.
-- context/: Redux or Context API state management setup.
+- context/: Redux or Context API state management setup, including slices, reducers, and actions to manage application state.
-- interfaces/: TypeScript interfaces and types.
+- interfaces/: TypeScript interfaces and types, defining the structure of data used throughout the application.
-- styles/: Component styles and theme configurations.
+- pages/: Page-level components representing different views or routes in the application, such as the dashboard or specific task views.
+- services/: Utility functions or API services used for interacting with backend services or external APIs.
-- tests/: Unit tests for the components.
+- tests/: Unit tests for the components, ensuring the functionality and correctness of the code through automated testing.

 ## Approach
 - User Interface: Implemented a responsive design with Material-UI, ensuring a clean and intuitive user experience.